oracle/docker-images/OracleCoherence/README.md

     cd OracleCoherence/dockerfiles/14.1.1.0.0
     ```

-1. Ensure that image `oracle/serverjre:8` is available
+1. Ensure that image `oracle/serverjre:8` or `oracle/jdk:11` is available

    Image `oracle/serverjre:8` is required for both the Coherence Java 8 based Docker image and the
    Graal based Docker image.
 For the Graal based Docker image `oracle/serverjre:8` is used in the
    first stage of the multipart Docker image build process.

+   If building a Coherence Java 11 based Docker image (*Coherence 14.1.1.0.0 only), then only
+   `oracle/jdk:11` is required.

 1. Ensure that image `oracle/graalvm-ce` is available if building a Graal based Coherence
    image (*Coherence 14.1.1.0.0 only*)

 1. Build the Docker image with Maven

-    To build a Docker image using Oracle 8 JDK:
+    To build a Docker image which uses Oracle Java 8 as the base image:

     ```shell
     mvn install